Admissions FAQ

 We can accept faxed transcripts directly from your school.

-You can find out your application status by sending an email to admissions@campbell.edu or by calling the Admissions Office at 1-800-334-4111 ext.
+You can find out your application status by sending an email to admissions@campbell.edu or by calling the Undergraduate Admissions Office at 1-800-334-4111 ext.
 1290.

 When your high school transcript and SAT/ACT scores are received, along with your submitted application, your file will be reviewed.
 Please be aware that it can take one month for your SAT/ACT scores to reach us once you request them from College Board.